 Mental exercise is often misunderstood, but it’s just as important as physical exercise.
 Socializing with other dogs, puzzle games and basic training commands are all great examples of mental stimulation.
 I also have a complete article on mental stimulation here.

-I know many articles out there give the advice to “Ignore” the behavior.
+I know many articles out there advise to “Ignore” the behavior.

-In most cases, you’ll be able to limit the behavior with the two main tips given in the section just above.
+In most cases, you’ll be able to limit the behavior with the two main tips given in the above section.

 I truly think this behavior should be addressed when possible and not ignored.